-Is your dog itching?
+Is your dog itchy?

 Unfortunately, many dogs will get fleas at some point.
 These quick little jumpers cause a lot of trouble in dogs, and in case of a severe infestation they can even bother humans.
 In contrast to what many people think, most flea problems occur at the end of summer and in autumn.

-In the UK, the cat flea is one of the most common, even in dogs.
+In the United Kingdom, the cat flea is one of the most common, even in dogs.
 Fleas are small insects, and only the adult fleas are visible to the naked eye.
 Although they are only about 3 mm in size, their strong hind legs allow them to jump extremely far.
 The adult fleas look for a host to draw blood from.
 The females then lay eggs, around 20-45 per day.
 These eggs will end up in the dog's environment and make up about half of the total population.
 In the next development phase, larvae develop.
 These larvae shy away from light and hide in or under carpets, rugs, and in nooks and crannies.
 The larvae pupate and this stage can take a long time.
 In unfavourable circumstances, the flea will rest in this pupal stage.
 When there are vibrations, heat and/or an increased concentration of CO2, the larvae turn into adult fleas and look for a host for a blood meal.
 This typically causes problems when owners return from their holidays.
 All eggs and larvae have pupated during the holidays and await hungrily.
 At the point where you get back home, they strike en masse.
 A flea plague is born.

 How do you know whether your dog has fleas?